Corporate Criminal Liability under Italian Law

 Leniency and cooperation with the authorities

-The Italian system does not provide for a formal mechanism by which companies can cooperate with the investigation or disclose violations in exchange for immunity or lesser penalties (with the exception of plea bargaining, which is explained below).
+The Italian system does not provide for a formal mechanism by which companies can cooperate with the investigation or disclose violations in exchange for immunity or lesser penalties (with the exception of plea bargaining).

 However, a certain degree of cooperation with the prosecuting authorities during the investigations and before trial can have a significant impact on reducing the pretrial and final sanctions imposed on the company.